Smart questions to ask during a Job Interview

 - ‘Are there any plans of growth or expansion of the company?’
 A top question mostly because it shows that you are interested in the future of the company which often means, that you are not planning to leave the company after a short period.

 - Do you offer training programmes?
-This applies especially for bigger companies.
+This applies especially for bigger companies who may well have training in place, having first looked at something like a side by side comparison of LMS vs LXP systems to help them choose what to go for for their learning programmes.
 It shows that you have interest in growing with the company.

 - ‘What is the next step in the process?’
 A question that should definitely be asked at the end of the job interview, if it has not already been stabilised before.